Palaeoloxodon cypriotes: Evolution

 It is probable that P. cypriotes is descended from Palaeoloxodon xylophagou, a species which is known from a partial skull collected near the village of Xylofagou in southeast Cyprus dating to the late Middle Pleistocene (MIS 7, 243–191,000 years ago) alongside molars, tusks and sparse postcranial remains from two other sites in southeast Cyprus, Achna and Ormídeia.
 Both species are considered to have ultimately descended from the very large straight-tusked elephant (Palaeoloxodon antiquus) of mainland Europe and Western Asia.
-Cyprus remained an island even during episodes of low sea level, suggesting that the ancestors of the Cyprus dwarf elephants arrived on the island by swimming, with the likeliest route being from southeastern Anatolia (in what is now Turkey) to the Karpas Peninsula on the northeast of the island, which even considering additional exposed land area due to lowered sea levels is a minimum of 60 km, further than the known swimming distance record for elephants (48 km), suggesting that it was an unlikely "sweepstakes dispersal".
+Cyprus remained an island even during episodes of low sea level, suggesting that the ancestors of the Cyprus dwarf elephants arrived on the island by swimming, with the likeliest route being from southeastern Anatolia (in what is now Turkey) to the Karpas Peninsula on the northeast of the island, which even considering additional exposed land area due to lowered sea levels during glacial periods is a minimum of 60 km, further than the known swimming distance record for elephants (48 km), suggesting that it was an unlikely "sweepstakes dispersal".
 Although it is possible that both species descend from separate dispersals, the extreme remoteness of Cyprus makes this less likely.
 Cyprus would likely have been visible from mainland Anatolia.
 The size reduction was the result of insular dwarfism, which is likely the result of the reduction in available food, predation and competition.
 P. xylophagou is around 3.5 times larger than P. cypriotes, but still strongly dwarfed, only around 7% the size of its mainland ancestor, and has a skull that is heavily modified from that of P. antiquus, being relatively wide, long and low, and lacking the forehead crest found in P. antiquus.